Tokimikichika/Tokimikichika/README.md

 # Frontend Developer Portfolio

 ## About Me
-I am a frontend developer skilled in developing applications using Vue and React.
-My work experience is primarily based at [alltarget.ru](https://alltarget.ru).
+I am a frontend developer with 4 years of experience, skilled in developing applications using Vue and React.
+My work experience includes projects at Alltarget.ru, FirmPrice, and Citilab.ru.
 I strive to create intuitive and visually appealing interfaces, combining a creative approach with deep technical knowledge.

 ## Skills
 **JavaScript and ES6+**